From Little League to the major one, there are few things in sports like Opening Day.

 into a beautiful lesson.

-Monday, It finally hit me like a ton of bricks thrown by Matt Harvey.
+Thursday, it finally hit me like a ton of bricks thrown by Aroldis Chapman.
 There is greatness

 in the journey.
 Even if you don't land on the moon, playing amongst the stars can be